Coleg-Gwent-BGLZ-Programming/Python_Basic_One/README.md

 ```
 ### 🧠 Explanation:

--Lists use square brackets [].
+- Lists use square brackets [].
--Indexing starts at 0.
+- Indexing starts at 0.
--append() adds an item to the end of the list.
+- append() adds an item to the end of the list.
--Loops allow you to process each item individually.
+- Loops allow you to process each item individually.

 ## 📦 Part 3: Tuples
 ### 🔹 Concepts Covered:

--Tuples are ordered but immutable collections.
+- Tuples are ordered but immutable collections.
--Useful for storing fixed data.
+- Useful for storing fixed data.
--Tuple unpacking allows multiple variables to be assigned at once.
+- Tuple unpacking allows multiple variables to be assigned at once.

 ### 💡 Code Example: